radhanikapoor/CMOR-438-S25/Unsupervised_Learning_Algorithms/4. Image Compression with the Singular Value Decompositio/README.md

 ## What is SVD?

-Given a matrix $ A $, SVD decomposes it into three components:
+Given a matrix $A$, SVD decomposes it into three components:

 $$
 A = U \Sigma V^T
 $$

 Where:
-- $ U $: left singular vectors (orthogonal)
+- $U$: left singular vectors (orthogonal)
-- $ \Sigma $: diagonal matrix of singular values
+- $\Sigma$: diagonal matrix of singular values
-- $ V^T $: right singular vectors (orthogonal)
+- $V^T$: right singular vectors (orthogonal)

-To compress the matrix, we keep only the top $ k $ singular values and vectors:
+To compress the matrix, we keep only the top $k$ singular values and vectors:

 $$
 A_k = U_k \Sigma_k V_k^T
 $$

-This produces a **rank-$ k $** approximation that captures the most significant structure in the image, discarding finer details and noise.
+This produces a **rank-$k$** approximation that captures the most significant structure in the image, discarding finer details and noise.

 ---